 This is especially important if you want to take a picture alone on the bridge that goes up to the main gate.

 Admission to Corvin Castle

 You can buy admission tickets to Corvin Castle both on-site and online.
-I’d recommend the 2nd option in order to avoid potential queues.
-However, you should know that there’s an additional 10% commission if you do buy the tickets online.
+I’d recommend the 2nd option to avoid potential queues.
+However, you should know that there’s an additional 10% commission if you buy the tickets online.

-Corvin Castle is open every day from 9 AM to 8 PM, with the exception of Monday when it opens at 12 PM.
+Corvin Castle is open every day from 9 AM to 8 PM, except Monday when it opens at noon.
 Pets are not allowed inside.